Verdi

 get while still on Earth.
 The Verdi Requiem, performed by the Connecticut Grand

-Opera & Orchestra Saturday evening at the Palace Theatre, ample proof of
+Opera & Orchestra Saturday evening at the Palace Theatre, ample proof of this

-the glory of the human voice.
+glory of the human voice.

 Verdi's Requiem is a composition for four soloists, large chorus, and orchestra.